The holidays are upon us…try this healthier and simple dessert!

-Stay trim this holiday season by taking charge of what foods you eat and make your own treats to bring to holiday festivities, like these perfectly rich yet guiltless date and almond butter fudge squares. ♥
+Stay trim this holiday season by taking charge of what foods you eat and make your own treats to bring to holiday festivities, like these perfectly rich, simple date and almond butter fudge squares. ♥

 - 2 cups pitted Medjool dates